-ClickerExpo 2019, in Portland & Washington DC, features 6 simultaneous courses during almost every time slot throughout 3 days, plus 3 Plenary Sessions—for a total of more than 75 choices!
+ClickerExpo 2020, in Seattle & Louisville, features 6 simultaneous dog and animal training courses during almost every time slot throughout 3 days—for a total of more than 75 choices!

 1. Define Your Interests

 Interested in courses on a particular topic?
 Each of the courses in the program has one or more identifying topics that indicate the focal point(s) of the course.
-Here is a summary of these identifying topics and their meanings:
+Below is a summary of these identifying topics and their meanings.